Content Management Systems

 Updating your site shouldn’t be scary.

 It’s a very real issue: Too many content management administrators avoid updating content for fear of breaking the site.
-We can customize the backend to support and encourage regular updates.
+We customize the CMS backend to support and encourage regular updates.

 A CMS should be forward-thinking.

 When a site grows, the CMS should be able to grow with it.
-We help map out future needs, so the site can scale and evolve as the client needs it to.
+We help map out future needs, so the site can scale and evolve as it needs to.

 One size CMS does not fit all.

 If a site isn’t a blog, why would you consider a blogging platform?
-A project’s CMS should adapt to the content and future requirements, not the other way around.
+A site’s CMS should adapt to the content and future requirements, not the other way around.

 You shouldn’t have to rely on plugins for core functionality.

 True, there’s an open-source plugin for everything.
 But what about updates?
 Bugs?
-Or if they fail to meet a specific need or provide unnecessary functionality?
+Or if they fail to meet a specific need, or instead, provide bloated and unnecessary functionality?

 Security should be a priority, not an afterthought.